JSP-GIHS/control-repo/Readme.md

 Download the nagios and nagios-plugins files to a directory on the nagios server (I just drop them into /tmp/), unzip, configure, and install.
 Note that the ./configure command should be run correctly, this is purely an example.

+Note: It is not an error that we did not install-webconf here.

     cd /tmp
     tar zxf nagios-4.3.1.tar.gz
     tar zxf nagios-plugins-2.2.1.tar.gz
     cd nagios-4.3.1
     ./configure --with-command-group=nagcmd
-    --snip--
     make all
     make install
     make install-init
     make install-config
     make install-commandmode

-Note: It is not an error that we did not install-webconf here.

     cp -R contrib/eventhandlers/ /usr/local/nagios/libexec/
     chown -R nagios:nagios /usr/local/nagios/libexec/eventhandlers
+    systemctl daemon-reload

 Verify the configuration before we move on:

     /usr/local/nagios/bin/nagios -v /usr/local/nagios/etc/nagios.cfg

-Register with systemd:

-    systemctl daemon-reload

 Compile and install the nagios plugins: